ontio/documentation/docs/pages/doc_en/SDKs/ontology_java_sdk_get_start_en.md

 ```

-### 批量发送交易 Send Batch Transaction
+### Send Batch Transaction

-1. 打开文件 Open the file
+1. Open the file
-2. 读取一行数据 Read a line of data
+2. Read a line of data
-3. 提取交易数据，发送交易数据 Extract the data and send the transaction data
+3. Extract the data and send the transaction data

 ```
 //read transaction from file, send transaction to node